-At $20 from Amazon and GearBest, this is a decent low-priced headset, and could be a worthwhile trade-up from a cardboard set.
+This is a decent low-priced headset, and could be a worthwhile trade-up from a cardboard set.
 And it’s a good headset if you use it for watching movies and videos, where the narrower field of view is actually a plus.

 You can adjust the focal distance, which how far away the lenses are from the smartphone screen, and the interpupillary distance, which is the distance between the lenses.

 It doesn’t come with a QR Code, by I’ve found one that seems to work: